 Hello to my old self,

-It’s been a year since I have last seen you, since I looked at you while we cried in the mirror of the staff bathroom.
+It’s been a year since I looked at you this way.
 You had just submitted the withdrawal paperwork for the school that you tried so hard to fit into.
-It was your mom’s dream for you to become a nurse, your dad’s to become a lawyer, yours to find a career that would give you the stability in life you wanted.
+It was your mom’s dream for you to become a nurse, your dad’s dream for you to become a lawyer, and yours to find a career that would give you the stability in life you wanted.

-Some things made you feel right at home, the group assignments, the hands-on classes.
+Some things made you feel right at home, the group assignments, the interactive classes.
 You loved every minute of it.
-It wasn’t enough to keep your GPA up, however, and as you neared the end of your first year you were beginning to see the writing on the wall.
+However, it wasn’t enough to keep your GPA up.
+As you came to the end end of your first year, you were beginning to see the writing on the wall.
 It wasn’t working.

 You were scared to tell your parents, so instead you quietly put in your withdrawal and tried to pick up the pieces.